Ann Savours Shirley: Career

 Savours Shirley began her career as a library assistant at the University of Aberdeen from 1952 to 1954, before becoming assistant librarian and curator of manuscripts at the Scott Polar Institute at Cambridge University from 1954 to 1966.
 In 1970, she became an assistant keeper at the National Maritime Museum, where in 1973 she was appointed custodian of manuscripts.
 In 1977, she was placed in charge of the Arctic gallery, serving in that capacity until her retirement in 1987.

 Savours Shirley was a member of the Cambridge Spitsbergen Physiological Expedition in 1955 and the Australian National Antarctic Expedition in 1960.
 She was also an honorary research fellow at the Australian National University in 1960–61.

 Savours Shirley served as a member of council of the Royal Geographical Society in 1978–80.
-She was also a member of the council and a vice president of the Hakluyt Society and of the Society for Nautical Research.
+She was also a member of the council and a vice president of the Hakluyt Society (from 2002) and of the Society for Nautical Research.